namato/dotfiles/README.md

 ## My dotfiles collection

-This is a set of configuration files that I use for my X desktop.
+This is a set of configuration files that I use for my X desktop, an Ubuntu 16.04 machine.
 The all-star cast of characters includes:

 * i3 tiling window manager (the [i3-gaps fork](https://github.com/Airblader/i3))